 #2.
 Research your target audience

 #3.
-Plan for the flexible UI
+Plan for a flexible UI

 Examples?
-English to French or English to German translations can expand up to 30%, Arabic and Hebrew languages are read from right-to-left (RTL) requiring your entire design to be adjusted to the opposite side, and Asian languages such as Mandarin or Japanese tend to be shorter; however, some words may be unexpectedly larger in size.
+English to French or English to German translations can require expansions up to 30%, Arabic and Hebrew languages are read from right-to-left (RTL) requiring your entire design to be adjusted to the opposite side, and Asian languages such as Mandarin or Japanese tend to be shorter; however, some words may be unexpectedly larger in size.

 #4.
 Test the performance